Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Proposed Methodology

-\item \textbf{MetaMap} Following \citet{sharma-etal-2019-incorporating}, we use MetaMap \citep{aronson2010overview} as our entity identifier.
-MetaMap works in tandem with UMLS since it breaks down input sentences according to the UMLS concepts it discovers within it.
-While it provides a range of information for an extracted concept, such as its preferred name, semantic type, etc., we were only interested in working with the \textit{preferred name} as they were considered as our \textit{knowledge graph entities}.
+\item \textbf{MetaMap} Following \cite{sharma-etal-2019-incorporating}, we use MetaMap \cite{aronson2010overview} as our entity identifier/linker.
+MetaMap works in tandem with UMLS since it breaks down input sentences according to the UMLS entities it discovers within it.

 \end{enumerate}